Achieve Success with SMART Goals. Examples For Marketing and SEO

 Achievable

 Realistically, can you do it?
 Can you and your team get to this goal in the timeframe laid out?
-Sit your team down and give them the outline of your goal as it stands now and ask them simply, "can we do this?"
+Sit your team down, give them the outline of your goal now, and ask them, "can we do this?"

 You'll know within moments, often from the looks on their faces, what the answer is and if you are dealing with an achievable smart goal.